frappe/frappe_io/frappe_io/www/docs/user/en/installation.md

 default-character-set = utf8mb4
 ```

-Now, just restart the mysql service and you are good to good
+Now, just restart the mysql service and you are good to go.

 ```bash
 sudo service mysql restart